 - If you need open source formats, select map image layer and include an associated WMS layer.

-When sharing to Portal for ArcGIS 10.4 or later, you can choose to Reference registered data or Copy all data.
-To reference data from data sources that have been registered with your federated server, select the Reference registered data option.
+When sharing to ArcGIS Enterprise, you can choose to reference registered data or copy all data.
+Sharing to Portal for ArcGIS 10.4 and later also has these data options.
+To reference data from data sources that have been registered with your federated server, choose the Reference registered data option.
 For more information on data registration, see About registering your data with ArcGIS Server.

-If you do not want the web layer to have access to the registered data source, select Copy all data.
-When using Copy all data, ArcGIS Pro will copy all layers in the map to the server.
+If you do not want the web layer to have access to the registered data source, choose Copy all data.
+When using Copy all data, ArcGIS Pro copies all layers in the map to the server.
 This includes registered data.
 The web layer will use the data copied to the server.

 Referencing registered data requires a map image layer to be included.
-Selecting Reference registered data automatically turns on and disables map image layers.
+Choosing Reference registered data automatically turns on and disables map image layers.

 - Map image layers and registered data

-- When sharing a map image layer with the option to Reference registered data, any registered data sources will be referenced by the map image layer.
+- When sharing a map image layer with the Reference registered data option, any registered data sources will be referenced by the map image layer.
 Layers with unregistered data sources will be copied as a file geodatabase onto the server.

-- When sharing a map image layer with the option Copy all data, all data will be copied as a file geodatabase onto the server, including data from registered data sources.
+- When sharing a map image layer with the Copy all data option, all data will be copied as a file geodatabase onto the server, including data from registered data sources.

 - Feature layers and registered data

-- When sharing a feature layer with the option to Reference registered data, all layers must have the same enterprise database as their data source.
+- When sharing a feature layer with the Reference registered data option, all layers must have the same enterprise database as their data source.
 The database must be registered with the selected federated server.
 Edits made to your web feature layer and to your source data will be reflected in the source data and the web layer.

-- When sharing a feature layer with the option to Copy all data, all layers will be copied into your hosting server's managed database.
+- When sharing a feature layer with the Copy all data option, all layers will be copied into your hosting server's managed database.

-Data sources can be registered with the portal's federated server before sharing; this can be done through Manager.
-For more information, see Registering your data with ArcGIS Server using Manager.
+Data sources can be registered with the portal's federated server before sharing; this can be done through the Manage registered data stores pane.
+For more information, see Manage registered data stores.
 Data sources can also be registered within the sharing pane by resolving analyzer warnings 24011 and 24012 or by resolving analyzer errors 00231 and 00232.

 - Choose Reference registered data if you want edits to your web layer or enterprise data to be dynamically displayed in the web layer and the source data.